howkins/howkins/README.md

 [https://doi.org/10.3897/biss.4.59036](https://doi.org/10.3897/biss.4.59036)

 Scholarly literature is the primary source for biodiversity knowledge based on observations, field work, analysis and taxonomic classification.
 Publishing such literature in semantically enhanced formats (e.g., through Extensible Markup Language (XML) tagging) helps to make this knowledge easily accessible and available to humans and actionable by computers.
-A recent collaboration between Pensoft Publishers and Global Biotic Interactions (GloBI) (Poelen et al. 2014) demonstrates how semantically published literature can be used to extract species interactions from tables published in the article narratives
+A recent collaboration between Pensoft Publishers and Global Biotic Interactions (GloBI) (Poelen et al. 2014) demonstrates how semantically published literature can be used to extract species interactions from tables published in the article narratives.

 ### Streamlined Conversion of Omics Metadata into Manuscript Facilitates Publishing and Reuse of Omics Data